 Even with liquid formulations, be careful when injecting fertilizers containing phosphorus or sulfur into drip systems.
 Phosphorus and sulfur may react with calcium and/or magnesium in the irrigation water to form mineral precipitates that could clog emitters.
 Micronutrients can also cause problems due to precipitation.
 If micronutrients must be injected, use soluble chelated forms that are less likely to precipitate.
 If you are unsure about formulations containing micronutrients, sulfur or phosphorus, consult your supplier or test them prior to injections.

 Granular Fertilizer Formulations

 Completely soluble granular fertilizers are readily dissolved in stock solutions.
 However, there are some granular formulations that are not completely water soluble (all the fertilizer does not dissolve).
 Because they do not completely dissolve in stock solutions, these formulations often cause serious clogging problems in drip systems.
-Undissolved fertilizer 008F can quickly clog drip emitters and result in variable (nonuniform) application of water and nutrients.
-Granular fertilizers should be complete 5FF4 ly dissolved in the nutrient stock solution before injection is attempted.
+Undissolved fertilizer can quickly clog drip emitters and result in variable (nonuniform) application of water and nutrients.
+Granular fertilizers should be completely dissolved in the nutrient stock solution before injection is attempted.

 Compared to liquid fertilizer, more effort may be required to dissolve granular fertilizer formulations.
 For best results, start by putting about half the required amount of water into the tank.
 Then, while continuously stirring/agitating the water, begin adding fertilizer (in small increments) until the desired quantity of fertilizer is dissolved in the stock solution.
 If the fertilizer does not readily dissolve, add more water while mixing.
 Be careful that you don't add too much water.
 After the fertilizer is dissolved, add any additional water needed to bring the volume to the required amount.